santogioia-scandit/data-capture-documentation/docs/sdks/web/matrixscan/intro.md

 MatrixScan enables you to build applications and workflows involving highlighting and/or interacting with multiple barcodes within the same frame.

-MatrixScan is powered by the `SDCBarcodeTracking` functionality of the Scandit Smart Data Capture SDK.
+MatrixScan is powered by the `SDCBarcodeBatch` functionality of the Scandit Smart Data Capture SDK.

 ## Limitations